-The Fund's policy is to distribute to shareholders on a quarterly basis 2.5% of its net asset value (10% on an annualized basis).
-If, for any quarterly distribution, the Fund's net investment income and net realized short-term capital gains are less than the amount of the distribution, the difference will be distributed from the Fund's assets.
-The Fund's final distribution for each calendar year will include any remaining net investment income and net realized short-term capital gains deemed, for Federal income tax purposes, undistributed during the year, and may, but need not, include all net long-term capital gains realized during the year.
-The Fund may retain for reinvestment and pay Federal income taxes on the excess of its net realized long-term capital gains over its net realized short-term capital losses, if any, although the Fund reserves the authority to distribute such excess in any year.
-Since the Fund's inception, the Fund has distributed such excess.
-If, for any calendar year, the total distributions exceed net investment income and net realized capital gains, the excess will generally be treated as a tax-free return of capital (up to the amount of the shareholder's tax basis in his or her shares).
-The amount treated as a tax-free return of capital will reduce a shareholder's adjusted basis in his or her shares, thereby increasing his or her potential gain or reducing his or her potential loss on the sale of his or her shares.
-In calculating the amount of each quarterly distribution, the Fund's net asset value will be measured as of the business day immediately preceding the declaration date of such distribution.
-Pursuant to the requirements of the 1940 Act and other applicable laws, a notice will accompany each quarterly distribution with respect to the estimated source of the distribution made.
+The Fund s policy is to make quarterly distributions equal to 2.50% of its net asset value (10% on an annualized basis), and a final distribution at year-end consisting of any remaining undistributed net investment income and the Fund s realized net long-term capital gains in excess of its capital loss carryforward.
+If, for any calendar year, the total distributions exceed net investment income and net realized capital gains, the excess will generally be treated as a tax-free return of capital (up to the amount of the shareholder s tax basis in his or her shares).
+The amount treated as a tax-free return of capital will reduce a shareholder s adjusted basis in his or her shares, thereby increasing his or her potential gain or reducing his or her potential loss on the sale of his or her shares.